DoubleFaceProgramming/2DMC/INSTALL.md

 ### Windows

-Download the zip from the release you want to play
+Download the desired zip at <https://github.com/DaNubCoding/2DMC/releases>

 Extract the zip into a directory of your choice.